 Study at Aalborg University in Copenhagen

-The Master of Science Programme in Sustainble Cities is taught at Aalborg University in Copenhagen.
+The Master of Science Programme in Sustainable Cities is taught at Aalborg University in Copenhagen.
 Copenhagen is the capital of Denmark and has approximately 2 million inhabitants.
-As a student at Aalborg University Copenhagen (AAU-Cph), you can enjoy the many cultural and spare time activities that Copenhagen has to offer.
+As a student at Aalborg University Copenhagen (AAU-CPH), you can enjoy the many cultural and spare time activities that Copenhagen has to offer.